THE BRITISH INTELLIGENCE FILM REVIEW

 The basic story is simplicity itself: wild and wilful coquette Scarlett O’Hara messes several men around, marries some, saves her father’s mansion, Tara, and ultimately loses Rhett Butler, a worldly trader, who is the only man she ever really loved.

-The rest of course is history: Clark Gable as Rhett Butler, Vivien Leigh as Scarlett O’Hara, Olivia de Havilland (who is still alive and kicking at 104) as Melanie Hamilton and Leslie Howard as Ashley Wilkes, plus a cast seemingly of thousands.
+The rest of course is history: Clark Gable as Rhett Butler, Vivien Leigh as Scarlett O’Hara, Olivia de Havilland (who died only this month at the age of 104) as Melanie Hamilton and Leslie Howard as Ashley Wilkes, plus a cast seemingly of thousands.
 It was the most ambitious production ever mounted to that date, was also the longest film yet made at 220 minutes and for years was officially the most successful film ever made.
 For their budget of nearly $4 million (some sources claim as much as $7 million) tens of millions came pouring back.
 It was re-released several times and was still being profitably revived thirty years later.
 Until the great infantilising boom ushered in by Star Wars it was the gold standard Hollywood cash cow.

 But there was trouble from the start and it hasn’t gone away.
 From the minute Selznick announced his production, the National Association for the Advancement of Colored People were unhappy about its treatment of slavery and depiction of black people in the south.
 It and others lobbied for the removal of the word nigger from the script.
 It is unclear to what extent, if any, the n-word appeared in Sidney Howard’s original script, though it does appear in the novel (several hacks worked the film script over; even Scott Fitzgerald did a bit).
 The NAACP criticised Hattie McDaniel, who played Scarlett’s black maid Mammy, for appearing in a role demeaning to blacks.
 Ms McDaniel won a well-deserved Oscar for her role, the first black person to win the award.
 The NAACP was not impressed with this particular advancement of a colored person, and said Ms McDaniel was an ‘Uncle Tom’.
 Rather pricelessly, she is reported to have responded: ‘I’d rather make $700 a week playing a maid than $7 being one.’